kgurchiek/Minecraft-Server-Scanner-Discord-Bot/README.md

 The version of the server

 ##### hasimage (true/false)
-Whether or not the server has a custom thumbnail image
+Whether or not the server has a custom favicon

 ##### description (regex)
 The description of the server